westy92/html-pdf-chrome/README.md

 new htmlPdf.CompletionTrigger.Event(
   'myEvent', // name of the event to listen for '#myElement', // optional DOM element CSS selector to listen on, defaults to body 5000 // optional timeout (milliseconds)
 ),

+new htmlPdf.CompletionTrigger.LifecycleEvent(
+  'networkIdle', // name of the Chrome lifecycle event to listen for.
+Defaults to 'firstMeaningfulPaint'.
+  5000 // optional timeout (milliseconds)
+),